Close Menu

 Tahiti is located in a seismically active region and is prone to earthquakes and volcanic eruptions.
 While these events are relatively rare, it’s essential to be aware of the risks and follow official safety guidelines.

 Tropical cyclones (hurricanes) can also occur during the cyclone season, typically from November to April.
 Stay informed about weather forecasts and heed any warnings issued by local authorities.
-(See Also: Is Egypt Safe to Visit 2025?
-The Latest Travel Update)
+(See Also: Is It Safe To Visit El Salvador In 2025?
+A Traveler’s Guide)

 Earthquake Preparedness